 Bonus Ideas For Fiji With Kids

 These all might be suitable for older kids.
-However we did not participate in them because we felt our kids were possibly a bit young (they were 7 and 3.5).
+However we did not participate in them because we felt our kids were possibly a bit young (they were 7 and 3.5 at the time of our Fiji Holiday).
 These activities were also quite expensive.

 Rafting on the Sigatoka River – can jump in off the rafts and do a cave tour